If you would like more information on any of the clubs listed here, please email our Recreation Department by clicking here.

 Pull out your scissors, watercolors, stamps and paper and join the newest club at OHCC.
 Papercrafting offers residents a chance to express their talents in card making, journaling and scrapbooking.
 Classes are presented to demonstrate various techniques such as mixed-media, stamping, embossing and more.
 This is a fun and friendly group of talented residents.
-You can access their website here: Papercrafting Club
+For more information, tear into the Papercrafting Club website.

 Pet Lovers Club

 Members of the Racquet Club have their own definition of "net" worth - for them, anything with a net is worth plenty.
-Tennis, paddle tennis, table tennis, pickleball, badminton, water volleyball - almost any net sport short of hockey.
-Ocean Hills Country Club supports these six sports with enough facilities to accommodate all comers.
+Tennis, paddle tennis, pickleball, badminton, water volleyball - almost any net sport short of hockey.
+Ocean Hills Country Club supports these five sports with enough facilities to accommodate all comers.
 The club is all about drop-in games, social events, formal tournaments and two major parties a year.
-Each of the six sports offers instruction in their specialties for newcomers or old hands who want to improve their games.
+Each of the five sports offers instruction in their specialties for newcomers or old hands who want to improve their games.
 Interested?
 Take a swing at the Racquet Club website.